-The requested load-balancing operation is only performed if the current "imbalance factor" in particles owned by each processor exceeds the specified thresh parameter.
-The imbalance factor is defined as the maximum number of particles owned by any processor, divided by the average number of particles per processor.
+The requested load-balancing operation is only performed if the current “imbalance factor” in particles owned by each processor exceeds the specified thresh parameter.
+The imbalance factor is defined as the maximum number of particles (or weight) owned by any processor, divided by the average number of particles (or weight) per processor.
 Thus an imbalance factor of 1.0 is perfect balance.

 When the balance command completes, it prints statistics about the result, including the change in the imbalance factor and the change in the maximum number of particles on any processor.
 For “grid” methods (defined below) that create a logical 3d grid of processors, the positions of all cutting planes in each of the 3 dimensions (as fractions of the box length) are also printed.

 This command attempts to minimize the imbalance factor, as defined above.
 But depending on the method a perfect balance (1.0) may not be achieved.
-For example, "grid" methods (defined below) that create a logical 3d grid cannot achieve perfect balance for many irregular distributions of particles.
+For example, “grid” methods (defined below) that create a logical 3d grid cannot achieve perfect balance for many irregular distributions of particles.
 Likewise, if a portion of the system is a perfect lattice, e.g. the initial system is generated by the create_atoms command, then “grid” methods may be unable to achieve exact balance.
 This is because entire lattice planes will be owned or not owned by a single processor.